BARRETTMEAG/Lucidum/Lucidum.md

-Our research focus is Primates and the lose of tapetum lucidum:
+Our research focus is on Primates and the lose of tapetum lucidum:

 ![lucidum copy](https://github.com/user-attachments/assets/9198b7a0-b0b7-4f22-9a2e-52ba374fa1fd)